My 2004 Fender Showmaster FAT SSS

 Credits

-Graphtech, Schaller, Stratocaster, Showmaster, Boss, Guitar Center and Fender are registered trademarks of their respective companies.
+Graphtech, Schaller, Stratocaster, Showmaster, Boss, Seymour Duncan and Fender are registered trademarks of their respective companies.
 Seymour Duncan and the stylized "S" logo are all registered trademarks of Seymour Duncan Pickups, with which I am not affiliated.